toerless/bofs/requests/ietf125/catalist.md

     - Mailing list discussions.
     - Short summaries, not deep discussions.
     - Questions only for clarification.
-- Is something like MOPs / PQUIP useful?
+- Is something like MOPS / IoTOPS / PQUIP useful?
 - Open discussion [30 mins 110/120]
 - Closing remarks and next steps (chairs and AD) [10 mins 120/120]